datashaman/d3/README.md

 d3
 ==

-Experiments with D3, ZappaJS and Leaflet.
+Experiments with ZappaJS, D3 and Leaflet.